Researcher Spotlight:

 Curio Awarded Two Research Grants by the Jacobs Foundation

-Curio has been selected to participate in two research studies funded by the Jacobs Foundation — the largest education-focused foundation in Europe.
-These grants, each valued at $250,000, are awarded in collaboration with WestEd and focus on evaluating how immersive virtual reality (IVR) can deepen learning in biology and math classrooms.
+Curio is participating in two research studies funded by the Jacobs Foundation — the largest education-focused foundation in Europe.
+These grants, each valued at $250,000, are awarded in collaboration with WestEd and focus on evaluating how Immersive Virtual Reality (IVR) is deepening learning in biology and math classrooms.

 Project Overview

 The first grant supports the development and classroom testing of Curio’s VR dissection tools, starting with our cow eye dissection.
-This work will help educators align VR dissections to learning standards, especially where traditional methods fall short—such as helping students visualize how anatomical systems work together in three dimensions.
+This work helps educators align VR dissections to learning standards, especially where traditional methods fall short—such as helping students visualize how anatomical systems work together in three dimensions.

 The second grant supports a new initiative to build and study VR-based algebra tiles, designed to assist teachers in making foundational math concepts more intuitive and engaging.